 Data Privacy and Cybersecurity

 As a member of the Data Privacy + Cybersecurity Team and co-chair of the Financial Services Cyber-Compliance Team, Ben assists clients in developing policies and procedures to comply with state and federal data privacy and security laws and regulations.
 He works with companies to investigate potential data breaches and to comply with notification requirements under applicable law.
 He is a regular contributor to the firm’s Data Privacy + Security Insider blog, with a focus on cryptocurrency and applications of blockchain technology.

 Ben represents business clients in complex litigation matters nationwide.
 In addition to intellectual property litigation, he has handled specialized subject matter including defense of class actions, complex construction litigation and regulatory proceedings before the Connecticut Departments of Banking, Public Health and Social Services.
 His litigation experience includes jury and bench trials in state and federal courts.

 In addition to his legal practice, Ben is actively involved in the local business and philanthropic community, having served as the chair of Hartford Young Professionals & Entrepreneurs and on the Board of Directors for the American School for the Deaf.
 He currently serves on the Board of Directors of The Connecticut Forum.

-He has been selected to the Connecticut Super Lawyers list since 2013.
+He has been selected to the Connecticut Super Lawyers list from 2013 to 2018.